-As a Creator, your portfolio is your shop window and somewhere any Explorer is going to visit before they choose you for their project.
-So it’s important to get it right to make sure you get the chance to work on the projects you’re most interested in.
+As a Creator, your profile is your shop window and somewhere any Explorer is going to visit before they choose you for their Project.
+So it’s important to get it right to make sure you get the chance to work on the Projects you’re most interested in.

-Here are some tips to help you create a great Createxplore portfolio :)
+Here are some tips to help you create a great Createxplore profile :)

-Your portfolio should reflect the work you want get involved in
+Your profile should reflect the work you want get involved in

-An Explorer is going to use your portfolio to decide whether you have the skills and style for their project.
-So it makes sense to focus your portfolio on examples of your work that use the creative skills you want to focus on and reflect your style.
+An Explorer is going to use your profile to decide whether you have the skills and style for their Project.
+So it makes sense to focus your profile on examples of your work that use the creative skills you want to focus on and reflect your style.
 Resist the temptation to include everything!
 Something may be technically brilliant, but if it’s not work you want to repeat then it might be best to leave it out.

-Your portfolio can include as many albums as you like
+Your profile can include as many albums as you like

 If you’re just starting out, create a “best of” album